-My guys love this dish.
+A quick and easy weeknight meal idea is this delicious Broccoli Ginger Pork Stir-Fry.
 It’s a little spicy, a little sweet, and filled with flavor.
 And one of my favorite features?
 It’s an under 20-minute dish.

 And if you want to shave off a few more minutes, use pre-cooked pork tenderloin.
 Tenderloin is very popular with my family.
 In fact, I almost always use it over pork shoulder by pulled pork.
 But when I’m preparing it, I find the largest tenderloin I can find, knowing I’ll freeze the second half.

 This dish is a perfect candidate for that “second half.”

 1/4 cup soy sauce

 1 tablespoons cornstarch

 minced fresh ginger, 1-inch or 1 teaspoon (or 1/2 teaspoon ground ginger)

 1 pork tenderloin (1 pound), cut into 2-inch strips